pulibrary/allsearch_frontend/docs/new_tray.md

    For most fields, this gives only a very basic display.
 If you need something more complex, don't add it here.
 1. If you need a more complex display of a metadata field, create a new component and corresponding test in src/components/metadata.
-Then reference your new component in the switch/case statement in src/components/metadata/SearchMetadata.vue.
+Then reference your new component with a `v-if` in src/components/SearchTray.vue.
 1. Add the tray to the appropriate location in src/models/TrayOrder.ts.
     * If you want to do this in a test-driven way, you can:
         1. Add a new fixture to src/fixtures